 Scholarly Commons Citation

 Salop, Steven C., "The First Principles Approach to Antitrust, Kodak, and Antitrust at the Millenium" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 208.
+208.